jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 voting rights or make it difficult to vote simply because one is in a group disfavored by the governing authorities.
-This is a far cry from models of current civic governance, which are frequently corrupted by the desire to "cherry pick" the voters that select an elected representative.
+This is a far cry from models of current civic governance, which are frequently corrupted by elected officials who wish to "cherry pick" their voters to ensure their continued election.

 **Indirect Election of Secondary and Tertiary Representatives**